 Homeschooling allows freedom and flexibility to seek regular professional help from Therapists and Practitioners without constantly removing them from the classroom for scheduled visits.

 I have witnessed children suffering from severe and constant bullying from their peers at school all because their anxiety and behavioural patterns become ” seen”.
-This just exacerbates the anxiety to a new level and becomes a hindrance in emotional healing.
+This just exacerbates the anxiety to a new level and becomes a hindrance to emotional healing.

 The anxious child can be monitored more closely and behaviours can be recognised earlier and addressed promptly.

-The pressure of intense situations like exams, presentations , public speaking etc can be removed and instead a one on one environment can be implemented .
+The pressure of intense situations like exams, presentations, public speaking etc can be removed and instead, a one-on-one environment can be implemented.

-• It’s important to note that homeschooling may not be the right solution for every anxious child.
+- It’s important to note that homeschooling may not be the right solution for every anxious child.
 It’s always best to discuss all available options with a professional who can help you decide what will work best for your child’s specific needs.

 Interactive Learning Activities for Anxious Homeschoolers